 Providers in scope

-A total of 1,563 further education providers were in scope of the FEWDC.
+A total of 1,683 further education providers were in scope of the FEWDC.
 Providers were in scope if they receive funding through funding models such as 16-19 (excluding Apprenticeships) funding, adult skills funding, and skills bootcamp funding, and do not return the Schools Workforce Census or the Higher Education Statistics Authority (HESA) staff record.
-The providers in scope are therefore:
+The FEWDC collects information on the further education workforce and vacancies from the following providers:

 The following providers are not in scope for any parts of the collection: